KNIN-TV: Journal ownership and Fox affiliation

 On July 1, 2008, Banks Broadcasting announced that it had agreed to sell KNIN to Journal Communications (owner of KIVI and four FM and two AM radio stations), creating Boise's first television duopoly and marking Banks's exit from the television business.
 However, it was unclear how Journal was going to justify the purchase to the FCC because Boise had too few unique station owners to permit a duopoly.
 While the Federal Communications Commission (FCC) initially rejected the application on November 10, 2008, stating Journal had not successfully shown that KNIN-TV was a "failing station" that could be rolled into a duopoly, shortly afterward, Banks Broadcasting filed an appeal, and on January 16, 2009, the FCC reversed its decision, allowing the deal to go through.
 The purchase closed on April 24; some KNIN-TV employees were laid off after the sale.

 After a dispute involving affiliation fees, Fox announced in May 2011 that it would discontinue its affiliation with KTRV-TV (channel 12) and move its programming to KNIN-TV in September.
 It was one of two affiliation changes for the same reason made by Fox at that time, along with another in Evansville, Indiana.
-The CW moved to CW Plus programming moved to KYUU-LP and a subchannel of CBS affiliate KBOI-TV.
+CW Plus programming moved to KYUU-LP and a subchannel of CBS affiliate KBOI-TV.

-On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction and then spin off both companies' print assets.
+On July 30, 2014, the E. W. Scripps Company announced it would acquire Journal Communications in an all-stock transaction and then spin off both companies' print assets.
 Originally, KNIN-TV, KIVI-TV and five radio stations were not included in the merger; in September, Journal filed to transfer these stations to Journal/Scripps Divestiture Trust (with Kiel Media Group as trustee).
-The merger was completed on April 1, 2015, and Kiel Media Group assumed the operations of the license, Scripps retained KIVI-TV and the radio stations.
-On May 7, 2015, Raycom Media agreed to purchase KNIN-TV for $14.5 million; Scripps then entered into a shared services agreement that will allow KIVI to continue to provide services to KNIN-TV, the second such agreement between Scripps and Raycom after one in West Palm Beach, Florida.
+The merger was completed on April 1, 2015, and Kiel Media Group assumed the operations of the license; Scripps retained KIVI-TV and the radio stations.
+On May 7, 2015, Raycom Media agreed to purchase KNIN-TV for $14.5 million; Scripps then entered into a shared services agreement to allow KIVI to continue to provide services to KNIN-TV, the second such agreement between Scripps and Raycom after one in West Palm Beach, Florida.
 The sale was completed on October 1, 2015.
 Raycom Media merged with Gray Television in January 2019.

 Sale to Marquee Broadcasting

 Gray Television announced on February 15, 2023, that it would trade KNIN-TV to Marquee Broadcasting in exchange for Marquee's WPGA-TV serving the Macon, Georgia, market.
 The station swap would complete a key objective for Gray by giving it a full-service station in every market in Georgia, the company's home state.
+The swap was consummated on May 1, 2023.